bandeepsingh123/Obsidian/Cs-notes/ASSIGNMENT 1 - Research & Environment Setup.md

 ## Socket Programming Research
  What is a socket?
- - programs use sockets to communicate(send and recive data)
+ - programs use sockets to communicate(send and receive data) using standard Unix file descriptors